CQCL/pytket-pysimplex/README.md

 ## Getting started

-`pytket-pysimplex` is available for Python 3.10, on Linux, MacOS and Windows.
+`pytket-pysimplex` is available for Python 3.10, 3.11 and 3.12, on Linux, MacOS and Windows.
 To install, run:

 ```shell